 Mical’s Stage 2 Prostate Cancer Story

-Mical was initially diagnosed with stage one prostate cancer at 37, which they learned after prostatectomy was an aggressive stage two.
+Mical was initially diagnosed with stage 1 prostate cancer at 37.
+They learned after prostatectomy it was an aggressive stage 2.

 - Name: Mical R.